git-pull/tao-of-tmux/manuscript/10-command-line-kungfu.md

 [tcsh](https://en.wikipedia.org/wiki/Tcsh).
 Hey, makes sense, since panes are pseudoterminals!

-To show you the possibilities of where you can use targets, here are some examples, assuming one session named `mysession` and a client at `/dev/ttys0004`:
+Here are some examples of targets, assuming one session named `mysession` and a client at `/dev/ttys004`:

 `$ tmux attach-session [-t target-session]`